jmagsajo/commission-task/README.md

 <h1>Commission Fee Computation</h1>

-To run the application you must first:
+To use the application you must first:

 1. <pre><code>composer install</code></pre>